 “Children should be taught to say sounds clearly, precisely, and slowly.
-This, in turn, will help children to accurately segment and blend words as they learn to read words.” –Clare Wood (Literacy Specialist)
+This, in turn, will help children to accurately segment and blend words as they learn to read words,” Wood says.

 Having an already defined scope and sequence will help ensure continuity of practice.
 Of course, this is where having a whole school approach will ensure systematic, explicit teaching of literacy skills.

-“The scope and sequence should start with a small set of letters that are used to build words from the beginning.” – Clare Wood (Literacy Specialist)
+“The scope and sequence should start with a small set of letters that are used to build words from the beginning.”
+Wood advises.

-As an example, Clare suggests beginning with individual sounds in a sequence such as (s,a,t,p,i,n,m,d,g,o,c,k,e,r,u,b,h,f,l,j,w,v,x,y,z,q).
-Most programs start with ‘satpin‘ or similar because it yields the most words and has two continuous sounds to get students started with word building.
+As an example, she suggests beginning with individual sounds in a sequence such as (s,a,t,p,i,n,m,d,g,o,c,k,e,r,u,b,h,f,l,j,w,v,x,y,z,q).
+Many programs start with SATPIN or similar because it yields the most words and has two continuous sounds to get students started with word building.
 She then suggests moving on to longer decodable words, then common digraphs, moving on to vowel and consonant sounds, and also incorporating prefixes, suffixes, and morphology.

 Continuous blending is an effective way to teach children as it focuses on sounding out words with no stopping or pausing between sounds.

-This is one of the main differences between traditional methods of teaching children to read and the Science of Reading research.
-In the primary classroom, it is common to teach children a handful of reading strategies that can be drawn upon when children get stuck on a word.
+Balanced literacy tends to focus on teaching children a handful of reading strategies that can be drawn upon when children get stuck on a word.
 These strategies may include: